amundsen-io/amundsen/databuilder/README.md

 #### Using node and relation conditions to remove stale data
 You may want to remove stale nodes and relations that meet certain conditions rather than all of a given type.
 To do this, you can specify the inputs to be a list of **TargetWithCondition** objects that each define a target type and a condition.
 Only stale nodes or relations of that type and that meet the condition will be removed when using this type of input.

+Node conditions can make use of the predefined variable `target` which represents the node.
+Relation conditions can include the variables `target`, `start_node`, and `end_node` where `target` represents the relation and `start_node`/`end_node` represent the nodes on either side of the target relation.
+For some examples of conditions see below.

     from databuilder.task.neo4j_staleness_removal_task import TargetWithCondition

     task = Neo4jStalenessRemovalTask()